Micropollutants in watercourses

 Micropollutants with ecotoxicological limit values

 Overview of the 22 micropollutants with ecotoxicological limit values.
 The micropollutants differ in terms of the maximum limit exceedances (ratio of maximum concentration to limit value), the number of detections above the limit values and the number of rivers in which they were detected above their limit value.
 The limit exceedances for persistent and short-term exposure are shown.
-It is indicated for each substance whether it was approved for use as a biocide (B), plant protection product (PPP), veterinary medicinal product (VMP) or medicinal product for human use (HU) at the time of the study; n.d. = not determinable, as there is no ecotoxicological limit value for short-term exposure for diclofenac.
-Data: NAWA TREND 2021.
+It is indicated for each substance whether it was approved for use as a biocide (B), plant protection product (PPP), veterinary medicinal product (VMP) or medicinal product for human use (HU) at the time of the study; n.a. = not approved, n.d. = not determinable, as there is no ecotoxicological limit value for short-term exposure for diclofenac.
+Data: NAWA TREND 2022.

 Medicinal products exceed limits in many medium-sized and large watercourses